Influence and interaction indexes for pseudo-Boolean functions: a unified least squares approach: Application and final remarks

-We now end our investigation with three important observations.
-We first give a justification for our independence assumption.
-Then we introduce a normalized influence index and derive tight upper bounds on influences.
-Finally, we discuss the issue of representing pseudo-Boolean functions in terms of Banzhaf influence indexes.
+We now end our investigation with an application of the concept of weighted Banzhaf influence index in reliability engineering.
+We also give a justification for our independence assumption, introduce a normalized influence index, and derive tight upper bounds on influences.